Ensono/amido.github.io/docs/workloads/aws/backend/java/setting_up_xray_daemon_locally_java.md

 ```

 The AWS X-Ray SDK will fail quiescently if no authentication is provided, or if the Daemon is not running.
 Please check the output
-of the X-Ray daemon logs initially (see above) if traces do not seem to be arrving in CloudWatch.
+of the X-Ray daemon logs initially (see above) if traces do not seem to be arriving in CloudWatch.

 ## Viewing X-Ray Traces in the AWS Management Console